Workshop Instructor - Digital Audio

 This position offers opportunities for substantial self-direction, chances to work alone or in groups, and excellent time flexibility.
 We encourage and support creativity, and are actively seeking to make this instructor team and the online curriculum an award-winning computing help solution.
 Instructors have opportunities to develop work experience directly applicable to a broad set of fields, and to help produce a portfolio of materials that will be available online for an extended time.

-We are currently recruiting individuals who possess intermediate-to-advanced knowledge on the technologies listed below.
+We look for individuals who possess intermediate-to-advanced knowledge on the technologies listed below.
 Qualified candidates do not need to be proficient in all the listed technologies but must be willing and able to learn new technologies.
 Non-technology skills such as teaching, writing, and public-speaking will also be evaluated, as they are invaluable to this position.

 Required Technical Skills: